 In light scattering a crucial parameter which appears together with the Rayleigh Ratio RΘ is the refractive index increment, also known as “dn/dc”.
-Typically Kc/RΘ is plotted versus concentration to extrapolate to zero concentration and obtain the molecular weight in a batch SLS (static light scattering) measurement.
+Typically, Kc/RΘ is plotted versus concentration to extrapolate to zero concentration.
+This is how we can obtain the molecular weight in a batch SLS (static light scattering) measurement.
 The factor K consists of

-In the table below refractive index increment values for light scattering configurations with a red laser [HeliumNeon, 632.8nm] at room temperature [25C] are listed for a series of common samples.
+The table below shows refractive index increment values for light scattering configurations with a red laser [HeliumNeon, 632.8nm] at room temperature [25C].
+Refractive increment values are listed for a series of common samples.

 |Sample/Solid Phase||Solvent/Liquid Phase||dn/dc [mL/g]|

 |Biomolecules||Aqueous Buffer||Average: 0.185|